epogrebnyak/justpath/README.md

 justpath --invalid
 ```

-Are there any duplicate directories?
+Are there any duplicate directories in `PATH`?

 ```console
 justpath --duplicates
 ```

-What is the correct `PATH` with no invalid paths and no duplicates?
+What is the `PATH` without invalid paths and duplicates?

 ```console
 justpath --purge-invalid-paths --purge-duplicates